nakedmcse/waifuVault-fortran-api-unofficial/README.md

 | `hideFilename`    | `logical`    | If true, then the uploaded filename won't appear in the URL     | false          | Defaults to `false`              |
 | `password`        | `string`     | If set, then the uploaded file will be encrypted                | false          |                                  |
 | `oneTimeDownload` | `logical`    | if supplied, the file will be deleted as soon as it is accessed | false          |                                  |

+> **NOTE:** If you use `GetRestrictions` then server restrictions are checked by the SDK client side *before* upload, and will throw a stop error if they are violated

 Using a URL: